unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         See the `Rust documentation for to_calendar <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_calendar>`__ for more information.

-    .. js:function:: set_ns(ns)

-        Sets the fractional seconds field of this datetime, in nanoseconds

-        See the `Rust documentation for nanosecond <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/types/struct.Time.html#structfield.nanosecond>`__ for more information.

 .. js:class:: ICU4XGregorianDateTime

     An ICU4X DateTime object capable of containing a Gregorian date and time.